Condition of the Rental on Move-in Day

 If you live in St. Paul or any of its suburbs, Xcel Energy is your local provider (www.xcelenergy.com).
 New service can be established by calling 1 (800) 895-4999.
 If you live in Minneapolis or any of its suburbs, CenterPoint Energy/Minnegasco is your local provider (http://www.centerpointenergy.com).
 New service can be established by calling (612) 372-4727.

-If you live in St. Paul or any of its suburbs Comcast is your cable provider.
-New service can be established by calling (651) 222-3333.
+If you live in St. Paul or any of its suburbs Comcast or Century Link are your cable providers.
 Various hook-up fees apply depending on which package you choose.
 Many phone companies also offer digital and broadband cable.
-Consult their numbers above for more information.

-There are many trash removal companies serving the area.
-You may want to choose from the following list:
+There are many trash removal companies serving St. Paul.
+You may choose from any of the haullers licenced by the city:

 If you live in St. Paul or any of its suburbs, call (651) 266-6350 or visit

 A St. Paul ordinance requires you to recycle newspaper, aluminum, glass and plastic.
-To obtain a recycling bin, contact either your local city council or UST Neighborhood Liaison, John Hershey at (651) 962-6123.
+To obtain a recycling bin, contact either your local city council or St. Thomas Neighborhood Liaison at (651) 962-6123.
 For information regarding recycling in St. Paul call (651) 222-SORT (7678) or visit www.eurekarecycling.org